 The Law Library offers several courses.

-- Toolbox Finding Scholarly Information for Law students
+- Toolbox Finding Scholarly Information

 - Thesis instructions for Master students